 Nobivac® Feline 1-HCPCh+FeLV (Eclipse 4 + FeLV) is recommended for the vaccination of healthy cats against diseases caused by feline Rhinotracheitis, Calici, Panleukopenia, Chlamydia Psittaci, and feline Leukemia.
 This is the only feline Leukemia vaccine labeled to prevent persistent viremia for two years after vaccination.
 Optimal choice for outdoor cats and cats that are boarded frequently.
-Rhinotracheitis, Calici, Panleukopenia, and Chlamydia Psittaci are modified live versions of the virus, and feline Leukemia is a killed version of the virus.
+Rhinotracheitis, Calici, and Panleukopenia are modified live versions of the virus, and feline Leukemia is a killed version of the virus.
+Chlamydia Psittaci is killed bacteria.
 Recommended for use in healthy cats nine weeks of age or older.

 For animal use only.